 For honest and ethical appraisals, trust MJP Appraisal Group

-Appraising is a profession, and appraisers are professionals.
-Requirements to become a licensed appraiser have become more difficult than ever before.
-So it goes without question in this day and age that real estate appraisal can certainly be considered a profession rather than a trade.
-As with any profession we must follow strict ethical considerations.
+Generally, appraising a long term career.
+Requirements to become a licensed appraiser have increased more than ever in the past.
+So it goes without question in this day and age that real estate appraisal can unquestionably be called a profession as opposed to a trade.
+As with any profession we have a strict ethical code.

 MJP Appraisal Group provides honest and ethical appraisals for Angelina County

-There are also ethical standards that have nothing to do with clients and others.
-For example, appraisers must be able to produce their work files for at least five years - at MJP Appraisal Group you can rest assured that we adhere to that rule.
+There are also ethical duties that have nothing to do with whom we share information.
+For example, appraisers must store their work files for at least five years - something else MJP Appraisal Group takes very seriously.

-MJP Appraisal Group holds itself to the industry standards and guidelines set in place for ethics.
-We can't accept anything less from ourselves.
-Doing assignments on contingency fees is not something we can consider That is, we don't agree to do an appraisal report and get paid only if the loan closes.
-We don't do assignments on percentage fees.
-That is perhaps the appraisal industries biggest no-no, because it would tend to make appraisers up the value of homes or properties to increase their paycheck.
+We only perform to the highest ethical standards possible.
+We have a responsibility not to do assignments on contingency fees.
+That is, we are not able to agree to do an appraisal report and get paid only if the loan closes.
+We can't do assignments on percentage fees.
+That is perhaps the appraisal professions most important rule, because it would tend to make appraisers inflate the value of homes or properties to increase their paycheck.
 We set ourselves to a higher standard.
-Other unethical practices may be defined by state law or professional organizations that the appraiser belongs.
+Other improper practices may be defined by state law or professional societies to which an appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can be assured we are working hard to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We diligently follow these rules to the letter which means you can be confident we are going above and beyond to objectively determine the home or property value.

-When you engage MJP Appraisal Group we'll make sure you're getting the professional service you expect along with the an ethical approach with appraisals that we're known for.
+When you order an appraisal from MJP Appraisal Group we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.